tweag/rules_haskell/docs/haskell-use-cases.rst

 ^^^^^^^

 The ``stack_snapshot`` rule invokes ``stack`` for version and dependency resolution.
-By default this will happen on every fetch of the repository.
-You can enable pinning to avoid repeated fetching and to ensure that dependencies don't change, e.g. due to new Cabal revisions.
+By default this will happen on every fetch of the `external repository`_.
+This may require arbitrary network access, which can slow down the build.
+It may also lead to reproducibility issues, for example if a new revision of a Hackage dependency is published.
+Finally, ``stack`` downloading packages is opaque to Bazel and therefore not eligible for `repository caching`_.

+You can enable pinning to avoid these issues.
+In this case ``stack`` will be called only once to perform dependency resolution and the results will be written to a lock file.
+Future fetches will only read from that lock file and download packages in a way that is eligible for Bazel repository caching.

 1. Generate a lock file by running ``bazel run @stackage-unpinned//:pin``.
 2. Set the ``stack_snapshot_json`` attribute. ::